FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 If you don't have this in your license file yet, you probably need to acquire Firely Auth first.
 Please :ref:`vonk-contact` for that.

 By default Firely Auth will look for a license file named ``firely-server-license.json``, adjacent to the ``Firely.IdentityServer.Core.exe``
-You can adjust the location of the license file in the configration settings, see :ref:`firely_auth_settings_license`.
+You can adjust the location of the license file in the configuration settings, see :ref:`firely_auth_settings_license`.

 With the license in place, you can start Firely Auth by running::